Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 He was eventually taken off the field in an ambulance.
 He could be seen speaking and moving his arms.

-The 49ers later announced Cannon was in stable condition with a concussion.
+The 49ers announced Cannon was in stable condition with a concussion.
 He was expected to remain in Seattle overnight for further evaluation.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.